Computer Networking Chapter 2 (Layer 3-4)

 IP (Internet protocol) is the most important protocol out of all the OSI model.
 Without IP routing, there will be no internet:

-It implements the logical aspect of networking.
-It helps create IP addresses and enable internetwork routing.
+- It implements the logical aspect of networking:

 IP comes with IP addresses.
-They sit on top of interfaces on any computer.
-They are either routers, switches, PCs, etc. as they all connect together to perform the tasks needed to form a network.
+They sit on top of networking interfaces on any computer.
+They are either routers, switches, PCs, etc. They all connect together to perform the tasks needed to form a network.

 The most popular devices that belong in layer 3 are routers and switches (not to be confused with layer 2 switches).

-IP addresses sit on top of interfaces (like gigabitEthernet0/0/0, fastEthernet0/0/0, etc.) on a router and a switch to make IP reliable.
+IP addresses sit on top of router or switch interfaces (i.e. gigabitEthernet0/0/0, fastEthernet0/0/0, etc.) to make IP reliable.

 Explaining IP Addresses